 The Texans take a 5-1 record and three-game winning streak into Lambeau Field, where they'll play for the first time since 2016.

-The Texans could be missing as many as five defensive starters.
+The Texans will be missing five defensive starters.
 Tackle Mario Edwards (suspension) is out for four games.
-Cornerback Kamari Lassiter (shoulder) and safety Jimmie Ward (groin) missed the 41-21 victory at New England and could be sidelined again.
-Linebackers Azeez Al-Shaair (knee) and Henry To'oTo'o (concussion) and tackle Foley Fatukasi (shoulder) were unable to practice on Wednesday and Thursday.
+Cornerback Kamari Lassiter (shoulder), safety Jimmie Ward (groin) and linebackers Azeez Al-Shaair (knee) and Henry To'oTo'o (concussion) will be sidelined because of injuries.

 The defense received good news this week when Denico Autry, who plays end and tackle, returned from a six-game suspension and should get a lot of playing time in passing situations.